Nikitamuddapati/Home-credit-default-risk/README.md

 •	 Improved my skills in preprocessing and feature engineering for complex datasets.

 •	 Strengthened my ability to translate technical insights into actionable business strategies.

+Overall, this was a very informative experience and I gained a lot of knowledge from my project.